DGMD-E-14-FinalProject-Fall2021/visa-sensortile/README.md

 - **/datasheets** - Datasheets for all hardware utilized in VISA SensorTile
 - **VISA SensorTile tutorial.pdf/.docx** - Tutorial on how to setup hardware and project.
 Directions on how to interact with it over bluetooth low energy.

+***SensorTile Mac Address***
+The MAC address of the SensorTile is a random static address of C0:CC:BB:AA:AA:AA.

 ***BLE API***
 ---